tofuengine/tofu/CODING_STYLE.md

 * `mutators`: differently from the previous, these methods modifies the internal state of the object *without returning values*.
 * `operations`: this is the broader and less strictly defined class, as it include any exception to the other classes (i.e. a method that changes the internal state of the object *and* returns a value).
 It also includes, typically, *static* methods.

+### Overloading

+This should be used anytime it feels suitable.
+However it is advised to keep it for the less time critical functions/methods.

+As an example, we kept the `Image.peek()` and `Image.poke()` methods separated and avoided an overloaded `Image.pixel()` method that bot gets and sets a pixel.
+This ensures faster access times.

 ### Enumerations

 We are implementing enumerated values as strings with a (case insensitive) value among a list of available ones.